Scarlynx/Scarlynx/README.md

 - 👋 Hi, I’m @Scarlynx
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning the basics and beginner of coding languages
-- 💞️ I’m looking to collaborate on projects and web development
+- 💞️ I’m looking forward to collaborate on projects and web development
 - 📫 How to reach me huiyingha22284@gmail.com

 <!---